MESGJanie/documentation/service/test.md

 This command will start your service \(the docker container of your service\), wait for your service to emit the `started` system event, and then will log any event the Application is receiving from your service.
 To quit, press `ctrl+c`.

 By default, the `test`command looks in the **current folder** for the `mesg.yml` file.
-If you want to run it in a different folder, you can specify the path to the service folder at the end of any command like so:
+If you want to run it in a different folder, you can specify the path to your service folder at the end of any command like so:

 ```bash
 mesg-cli service test ./PATH_TO_SERVICE_FOLDER